+Black Star Promo cards are special promotional cards that are produced to promote a Pokémon event or a particular expansion series.
 These cards are identified by a black star at the bottom of the card with the word Promo written through it.

-They also have a unique identifier made up of letters representing the expansion set and a number.
+Black Star Promo Cards also have a unique identifier made up of letters representing the expansion set and a number.

-EX Series – 40 cards
+Nintendo Series – 40 Cards

 Diamond and Pearl Series – 56 cards